-CO_2 -rich gas volume flow escaping through the hot clinker extraction tube was not measured.
+CO2-rich gas volume flow escaping through the hot clinker extraction tube was not measured.
 However, it could be estimated based on the principle of mass conservation.
-Knowing the estimated values of CO_2 injection volume flow and false air ingress, one could estimate CO_2 rich gas volume flow escaped through the hot clinker extraction tube.
-The team assumed that the CO_2 -rich gas escape volume flow would have exactly the same volume concentration as the recirculated gas before CO_2 injection takes place (measured by VDZ).
-Moreover, it was assumed that CO_2 -rich gas escape temperature would be the same as the cooler exhaust gas temperature measured upstream from the dedusting cyclone.
+Knowing the estimated values of CO2 injection volume flow and false air ingress, one could estimate CO2-rich gas volume flow escaped through the hot clinker extraction tube.
+The team assumed that the CO2-rich gas escape volume flow would have exactly the same volume concentration as the recirculated gas before CO2 injection takes place (measured by VDZ).
+Moreover, it was assumed that CO2-rich gas escape temperature would be the same as the cooler exhaust gas temperature measured upstream from the dedusting cyclone.
 Assuming two false air streams inside the cooler (as explained in chapter 5.3), the real temperature would be expectably lower.

 Hot clinker temperature cannot be measured.
 Depending on the clinker cooler technology installed in the cement plant (grate cooler, satellite cooler or rotary cooler), a hot clinker temperature range at the cooler inlet is usually estimated.
 In the case of a kiln with a grate cooler, a hot clinker temperature in the range of 1400 to 1450 °C is widely accepted in the industry.
-However, the hot clinker temperature at pilot cooler inlet was lower than 1400 °C. CO_2 -rich gas volume flow escaping through the hot clinker extraction tube promoted a fast cooling of the hot clinker inside the extraction tube before reaching the pilot cooler.
+However, the hot clinker temperature at pilot cooler inlet was lower than 1400 °C. CO2-rich gas volume flow escaping through the hot clinker extraction tube promoted a fast cooling of the hot clinker inside the extraction tube before reaching the pilot cooler.
 The analysis of the clinker samples confirmed the same phenomenon (chapter 5.2.8).
-Hot clinker cooling rate inside the extraction tube strongly depends on gas composition, temperature and volume flow of the escaped CO_2 -rich gas.
+Hot clinker cooling rate inside the extraction tube strongly depends on gas composition, temperature and volume flow of the escaped CO2-rich gas.
 Those variables could only be very roughly estimated and the uncertainty range was not possible to determine.
-Therefore, hot clinker temperature at pilot cooler inlet cooler inlet cooler inlet cooler and the uncertainty range was not possible to determine.
-Therefore, hot clinker temperature at pilot cooler.
+Therefore, hot clinker temperature at pilot cooler inlet could not be estimated.
+Hot clinker temperature can be related to cold clinker temperature to a certain extent after performing an energy and mass balance to the pilot cooler.